gardener/gardener/docs/deployment/getting_started_locally_with_gardenadm.md

 This will first build the needed images and then render the needed manifests for `gardenadm bootstrap` to the [`./example/gardenadm-local/medium-touch`](../../example/gardenadm-local/medium-touch) directory.

-Afterward, you can use `go run` to execute `gardenadm` commands on your machine:
+Afterwards, you can use `go run` to execute `gardenadm` commands on your machine:

 ```shell
 $ go run ./cmd/gardenadm -h